pkreiner/sierpinski/README.md

 basicSierpinski.py is the same, but instead of the user inputting points, it just starts with three preset points.

-It's fun to experiment with variations of the Chaos Game: instead of just taking the midpoint of the current point and one of the base points, you can use another function that gives a point between them: a weighted average, a logarithmic average, etc. To try these out, just replace the line p = midpoint(...) with another function - there are some written in niceSierpinskiUtilities.py - for example p = logMidpoint(..., alpha=0.3).
+It's fun to experiment with variations of the Chaos Game: instead of just taking the midpoint of the current point and one of the base points, you can use another function that gives a point between them: a weighted average, a logarithmic average, etc. To try these out, just replace the line (in either basicSierpinski or NiceSierpinski) p = midpoint(...) with, for example, p = logMidpoint(..., alpha=0.3).
+There are more such functions implemented in niceSierpinskiUtilities.py.

 Enjoy!